urbanairship/python-library/docs/index.rst

    push.device_types = ua.device_types('ios')
    push.send()

-The library uses `requests`_ for communication with the UA API, providing connection pooling and strict SSL checking.
+The library uses `requests`_ for communication with the Airship API, providing connection pooling and strict SSL checking.
 The ``Airship`` object is threadsafe, and can be instantiated once and reused in multiple threads.